rookieCookies/website/blogs/everbody-so-creative/index.md

 Until then, I'll be over here using `glam`.

-If you enjoyed this post, considering tipping me on- well, I haven't set up my ko-fi yet, but I'd love it if you could whisper 'nice post' at your screen for now.
+If you enjoyed this post, I'd love it if you could whisper 'nice post' at your screen... [or drop me a coffee](https://ko-fi.com/todaymare)

 P.S grammarly forked me over vro 🥀